 Active internationally in social design since the last millennium, TAM Associati combines a civil and professional commitment, working in sustainable architecture, urban planning, landscape design, participatory and educational processes, graphic design and social communication.

-Raul Pantaleo and Laura Candelpergher are the reference persons for this internship, and it will take place in Trieste, Italy.
-The training will include working on an international field site, and therefore includes travelling.
+Raul Pantaleo and Laura Candelpergher are the reference persons for the internships, which took place in Trieste, Italy.
+The training included working on international projects, such as hospitals in Palestine and Rwanda and a multifunctional building in Ivory Coast.

 TECHO is a youth led non-profit organization present in Latin America & the Caribbean.
 Established in 1997, through the collaborative work of families living in extreme poverty with youth volunteers TECHO seeks to overcome poverty in slums.
 TECHO is convinced that poverty can be permanently eradicated if society as a whole recognizes poverty as a priority and actively works towards overcoming it.

-Cristina Carriò is the reference person for this internship, that will take place in Chile.
-The internship will focus on the development of housing projects and urban studies for excluded families.
+The internships took place in Santiago, Chile and were focused on the development of housing projects and urban studies for excluded families.

 Students will prepare their thesis under the supervision of an academic tutor and present it at a public concluding seminar.